 The Challenge

-Less than 10% of conductors around the world are women.
+Only 10% of the world’s Music Directors are women.

 The Response